andrewblackmon/culture/suggested-readings.md

 Zero to one - Peter Thiel

-Orginals: How Non-Conformists Move the World - Adam Grant
+Originals: How Nonconformists Move the World - Adam Grant

 **Company Culture**